XRPLF/xrpl-dev-portal/content/references/xrpljs2-migration-guide.md

 In xrpl.js, there are specific helper functions for signing and submitting transactions and waiting for the XRP Ledger blockchain to confirm those transactions' final outcomes:

-- Use `submitAndWait()` to submit a transaction and wait for its [final outcome](finality-of-results.html).
+- Use `submitAndWait()` to submit a transaction and wait for its final outcome.
 If the transaction becomes validated, this resolves to a [tx method][] response; otherwise, it raises an exception.
 An exception does not guarantee that the transaction was not validated.
-For example, if the server has a [ledger gap](reliable-transaction-submission.html#ledger-gaps), then the transaction could have been validated in that gap.
+For example, if the server has a ledger gap], then the transaction could have been validated in that gap.
+See [Ledger Gaps](reliable-transaction-submission.html#ledger-gaps)
 - Use `submit()` to submit and return immediately.
 This resolves to a [submit method][] response, which shows the preliminary (non-final) result.
 This method only raises an exception if there was a problem sending the transaction to the XRP Ledger server.

 For both methods, you can pass a signed transaction to the method directly, or you can sign the transaction right before submitting, by passing prepared transaction instructions and a [`Wallet` instance](#keys-and-wallets).